mlswg/mls-protocol/draft-ietf-mls-protocol.md

 re-derived.
 Forward secrecy *within* an epoch is provided by deleting message encryption keys once they've been used to encrypt or decrypt a message.
-Note that group secrets and message encryption keys are shared by the group, and thus their existence is a risk to forward secrecy as long as any member has not deleted these keys.
+Note that group secrets and message encryption keys are shared by the group, and thus there is a risk to forward secrecy as long as any member has not deleted these keys.
 This is a particular risk if a member is offline for a long period of time.
 Applications SHOULD have mechanisms for evicting group members which are offline for too long (i.e., have